Conduct Policy Adjudication

 Complaint Procedures

 The committee envisions two primary avenues to pursue complaints of harassment or discrimination under the NDT Conduct Policy.
 These two options are not mutually exclusive, an individual can choose to take either route, or both.
 The first option concerns allegations of harassment that occur during a debate round between the debaters in the round where the remedy sought is competitive – the win in the round.
 In this avenue, the assigned judges will be the primary adjudicator of the complaint.
 The second option covers all allegations of violations where the remedy sought is something other than the win or loss in a particular round.
-Anti-retaliation requirements and appeals procedure are outlined in the Conduct Policy.
+Anti-retaliation requirements and appeals procedures are outlined in the Conduct Policy.

 Option 1: Complaints concerning in-round harassing behavior by one debater or team against another debater or team where the remedy sought is competitive (win or loss) – The assigned judges evaluate and decide the matter.